hrotovb001/zephyrcache/README.md

 - **Single Point of Failure**: etcd cluster outages prevent new nodes from joining and may cause cascading failures
 - **Network Sensitivity**: Transient network issues can trigger false-positive failure detections
 - **Scalability**: Watch event fanout becomes expensive with large clusters (>100 nodes)

+### Planned solution
+- Gossip protocol for cluster membership with dynamic trust and reputation scoring.

 ## Request Forwarding
 Clients can send requests to any node in the cluster without needing to know which node owns the data.